standardebooks/manual/1-code-style.rst

 #.
 Attributes are in alphabetical order.

 #.
 Attributes, their namespaces, and their values are lowercase, except for values which are IETF language tags.
-In IETF language tags, the language subtag is capitalized.
+In IETF language tags, the country subtag is capitalized.

 	.. class:: wrong